Ranunculus occidentalis

 Western buttercup is a perky little gem that is exceptionally versatile and attractive in a landscape setting.
 Its shiny, yellow, five-petaled flowers are an excellent source of early season pollen for native sweat bees, mining bees, mason bees, bumblebees and hoverflies.

-- Plant type/canopy layer: deciduous perennial herbaceous plant
+- Plant type/canopy layer: deciduous, perennial, herbaceous plant

-- Size at maturity: 0-18” high, 0-1' wide
+- Size at maturity: 0-18” tall, 0-12" wide

 - Light requirements: full sun to part shade